rei/rei-cedar-docs/docs/patterns/status-notifications/Readme.md

 #### Status Notifications as an overlay
 The concise messages contained within Status Notifications are not required for a user to interact with and may open unexpectedly, these Notifications should not be blocking.
-Opening in an overlay may disrupt and confuse or not be seen at all by users at some breakpoints.
+Opening in an overlay may disrupt or confuse users additionally they may not be seen at all by users at some breakpoints.

 - **Must**
   - Not block page content